euwbah/musescore-microtonal-edo-plugin/README.md

 | +3  | ![Sesqui sharp](images/ss.png)  |
 | +4  | ![Double sharp](images/x.png)  |

-### Accidentals (22 edo)

-#### Superpyth Ups and Downs
+### 22 EDO (Superpythagorean notation)

 > Plugin file:
 > https://github.com/euwbah/musescore-n-tet-plugins/blob/master/22-TET.qml
+>
+> A4 = 440hz
+> Nominals: C D E F G A B C.
+> Scale steps: LLsLLLs
+> L: 4 steps
+> s: 1 steps
+>

-Natural notes in this system are based off the chain of fifths F-C-G-D-A-E-B.
+> Nominals in this system are tuned to the chain of best fifths F-C-G-D-A-E-B.
-Each fifth is 13 steps of 22 edo (about 709 cents).
+> Each fifth is 13 steps of 22 edo (about 709 cents).

-The distance between B-C and E-F is 1 step of 22 edo (about 54.5 cents)
+**WARNING**: As MuseScore limits the maximum pitch shift on a note to 200 cents, most 4 step accidentals will not fit within a 200 cent offset and therefore will sound out of pitch when the note is selected and sounded in editing mode.
+However, when playing back a score (via the normal play button), the note will sound correctly.

 | Diesis steps | Accidental |
 | ---: | :----- |